Graduate Certificate in Women’s, Gender, & Sexuality Studies

 Certificate candidates must participate at least once in an annual pedagogical workshop to be organized by the Director of Graduate Studies.
 This workshop will supplement the pedagogical training graduate students receive in their home departments by focusing on the specific challenges and opportunities graduate students face when incorporating gender analysis into their teaching.

-5. WGS Symposium Series: The WGS Program sponsors a monthly Graduate Symposium Series ranging in topics and formats.
+5. WGS Symposium Series: The WGS Program occasionally sponsors a Graduate Symposium Series ranging in topics and formats.
 Students have workshopped seminar papers and dissertation chapters, given practice job talks and conference presentations, and discussed films, lectures, and readings.
 Participation in the Series is voluntary.

 Students interested in earning a Graduate Certificate in WGS must be accepted into a graduate program at BU and be in good standing.
 The program in Women’s, Gender, & Sexuality Studies will not admit students for the Graduate Certificate alone.